tanema/wrp/README.md

 I hated doing this so I wrote wrp instead.

+# CLI

+Run `wrp --help` for command help

 # What this does
 - Will download any git repo by url
 - Check out a tag/branch/revision
 - Pick out the files that you want
 - Write them to disk
-- Update wrp.json with pinned versions
+- Update wrp.yaml with pinned versions

 # What this does not do (not sure if I care to implement them)
 - Dependency tree of any sort. it will not solve your version issues